phac-nml/irida/doc/developer/setup/index.md

 From within `src/main/webapp/`:

-You will need to run `npm` to install all dependencies required to run the following from the command line.
+You will need to run `yarn install` to install all dependencies required to run the following from the command line.

 Tasks
 =====